UoGSoE/docker-stuff/Readme.md

 # Docker stuff

-This is a WIP repo for our docker/swarm app configs.
+This is the base repo for our docker/swarm app configs.
 Generic as far as possible for our Laravel/PHP apps and used as the base on new projects.
+Ideally they can be used 'as it' outside of special-case apps.

 ## If you're interested